SebastianLevy/CVE_Jacksonville/readme.txt

 readme

-select the corners of the area you wish to create (eating area, line waiting area, coffee making area etc) - left click for all but last point, middle click for last point in area
+select the corners of the area you wish to create (eating area, line waiting area, coffee making area etc) - right click for all but last point, middle click for last point in area

 do ^ for each area